 The Regional Meetings are usually every two (2) years.

 The National Assembly (NFBPWC-USA) meets every two (2) years.

 Most states meet at least annually, but each sets its own schedule.

 Most local chapters meet monthly, but each sets its own schedule.

-EPW-New York City has a monthly program or activity i.e. CSW attendance in March and/or monthly speakers.
-We discuss economic trends and issues, leading edge theories, business expansion and growth, and leadership and personal development.
-We also indulge in fun activities such as our October 2014 program: “How to Look Better in Photos.”
+NFBPWC-New York City has a monthly program or activity.
+Some are content based, i.e., economic trends and issues, leading edge theories, business expansion and growth, and leadership and personal development events.
+Some we co-sponsor with other organizations. i.e. Equal Pay Day Rally at City Hall.
+Some are fun activities i.e., “Cocktails and Conversations” or “How to Look Better in Photos.”